Microsoft Flow? How Can I use?

 - No way of capturing the data from approval emails like comments entered or who clicked approve in the email.

-“Microsoft Flow” can be a great tool that to automate tasks and ensure great working within teams.
+“Microsoft Flow” can be a great tool to automate tasks and ensure great working within teams.
 Share your inputs about “Microsoft Flow” in the comments’ section below.